intrigus-lgtm/intrigus-lgtm.github.io/research/_posts/2025-05-07-realworld-ctf-2024-using-codeql-to-find-bugs-in-codeql.md

 <img src="/assets/images/realworldctf-2024_rust_pain.png" alt="Unreadable decompiled Rust code" style="width: 100%;"/>

 So maybe let's just run it and see what it does.
-After starting the driver program we are first asked for our username.
+After starting the driver program, we are first asked for our username.
 Unfortunately, we cannot introduce any special characters into it and so this is not (unintentionally) exploitable.
 After that, we can ask the program to clone a given URL using `git clone`.
 So far, no reversing was actually needed, but as we were initially unable to clone a git repository we had to look at the Rust code...